Emurasoft/emurasoft.github.io/en/dlg/properties/highlight1/index.md

 The **Highlight (1)** page allows you to set properties related to highlight (1).

-## Enable Keyword Highlight check box
+## Enable Keyword Highlight checkbox

 If this is checked, EmEditor will highlight specified keywords.